-WHAT IS THE BEST WAY TO PRINT A PHOTOBOOK?
+THE BEST WAY TO PRINT A PHOTOBOOK

 1. Offset-litho.
 This is the traditional way of printing a book.
 The presses are designed to print in bulk, offering economies of scale.
 A typical run is 500+ copies.
 Anything less and the unit book price can become prohibitively high.
-These days there are very few UK offset-litho printers,

 A metal die was used to foil-block the title onto the outer sleeve of Caroline Fraser's 'Land of my Father'.